 Indian Summer Festival

 In 2020 the Indian Summer Festival was going to take place from July 9th until July 19th.
-The theme for this year’s festival was Rivers of Language.
+The theme for 2020’s festival was Rivers of Language.

 In years when the event doesn’t get cancelled, the Indian Summer Festival’s Opening Party is a major culinary event on the first day of the festival.
 In 2019 it took place on Thursday, July 4, and featured celebrity chef Vikram Vij.

 The Opening Party is usually held at the Roundhouse Community Centre at 181 Roundhouse Mews in Yaletown.
 Last year it ran from 7:00 pm until 11:00 pm.
 Tickets cost around $125 and they usually sell out well in advance.